Skip to content

 Water Quality Report—First Things First

 The answer is dependent on your water chemistry.
 Tap water quality fluctuates greatly throughout a region, over the seasons, and can even vary from site to site.
 If you are on city water, contact your municipality and they can provide you with free water reports, usually these reports can be found online.
 If you are on well water, you will need to test the water yourself.
-This can be done through a local lab or by using a mail-in kit.
+This can be done through a local lab, with mail-in kits like these from SimpleLab™, or by working with Arvum Plant Labs.

 Understanding the source water chemistry helps hydroponic growers decide whether or not using a water filtration system would be beneficial.